BNP Paribas applies to set up a securities firm in China

-China's securities regulator on Tuesday received application from France's BNP Paribas (BNPP.PA) to set up a securities company in China.
+BEIJING, April 27 (Reuters) - China’s securities regulator on Tuesday received application from France’s BNP Paribas to set up a securities company in China.

 The application status was revealed on the website of China Securities Regulatory Comission (CSRC) on Tuesday.